 Next up is Coldfoot Camp in Coldfoot, Alaska.

-The camp was originally established as a camp for the builders of the haul road.
-Today it offers a restaurant, lodging, gift shop, and a Post Office as well as a tour company.
+The camp was initially established as a camp for the gold miners.
+Today it offers a restaurant, lodging, gift shop, and a Post Office, as well as a tour company.

 This is your last stop until you reach Deadhorse!

-The end of the road for the Dalton Highway.
-Here you will find lodging, food, and fuel.
+Deadhorse is the end of the road for the Dalton Highway.
+Here you will find lodging, food, fuel & showers.
 Alaska Airlines also runs out of Deadhorse.